astrolytics-io/nucleus-analytics/README.md

 ## Usage

-Add Nucleus **in the renderer process**:
+Add the following code to import Nucleus **in the renderer process**:

-In *both* renderer and main process add the following script:

 ```javascript